aimms/documentation/pro/solver-lease.rst

         leaseMaxDuration               :  10,
         jobDescription                 :  "MyDescription");

 where all arguments are optional except the mathematicalProgrammingProblem argument.
-The solveMode and selecteSolver are the only options that need to be specified in the SOLVE statement (see chapter 15.3 in the Language Reference) explicitly for AIMMS to pick up.
+The ``solveMode`` and ``selecteSolver`` are the only options that need to be specified in :doc:`optimization-modeling-components/solving-mathematical-programs/the-solve-statement` explicitly for AIMMS to pick up.
 Other options can be set using the BLOCK statement:

 .. code::